Datos02-UFM/Cache-implementation/README.md

 **Step 3:**
-To start running the API, just tyoe the following command in the same path you were on the last step:
+To start running the API, just type the following command in the same path you were on the last step:

 ```
 nodemon app.js